Work at EarthCorps

 Outreach Specialist is a seasonal AmeriCorps position with EarthCorps, serving from January to December of 2019.

+This is the AmeriCorps position open only to U.S. citizens or permanent legal residents.
 Crew Members are the ones out in the field every day working on teams and doing the physical service necessary to restore green spaces across the Puget Sound region.
 This is a training-level, seasonal AmeriCorps position with EarthCorps.
 2019 Crew Members will serve from February through December.

 Crew members will work on outdoor environmental restoration projects throughout the Puget Sound Region.
 Their work directly improves the resiliency of our land by restoring habitat, improving water and air quality, reducing erosion, sequestering carbon and engaging the broader community to become stewards of our shared resource.
 Typical projects include invasive plant removal, native plant installation, trail maintenance, erosion control, and site maintenance.